Bhawna-Pal/Class-demo/README.md

 # Class-demo
-This is my first Git Repository
+This is my first Git Repository.
+Author: Bhawna Pal